Heritage & Wine

 Where land, lineage and vine converge

-Wine, in the Basque Country, is inseparable from history.
+Wine, within the Basque cultural landscape — extending beyond present-day borders — is inseparable from its history.

-This collection of journeys explores viticulture as cultural continuity — from the Atlantic slopes of Txakoli to the singular estates of Navarra.
-Kingdom, pilgrimage, maritime trade and rural resilience form the backdrop against which the vine found its voice.
+This collection of private wine journeys explores viticulture as cultural continuity — from the Atlantic slopes of Txakoli to the singular wine estates of Navarra.
+Kingdom, pilgrimage, maritime trade and rural resilience form the backdrop against which the vine found its voice across the Basque Country, Navarra and Rioja’s wine regions.

-Rather than isolated tastings, these experiences unfold as cultural arcs: territory interpreted, heritage contextualised, wine understood as the quiet synthesis of land and time.
+Rather than isolated tastings, these experiences unfold as cultural arcs: territory interpreted, heritage contextualised, wine understood as the quiet synthesis of land, time and people.

 Between Two Wines